0xreid/ansible-network-automation-tutorial/README.md

 ### ansible102

-This directory contains a bit more complicated examples, geared as an Ansible 102 tutorial.
+This directory contains more complex examples, geared as an Ansible 102 tutorial.

 ### presentation